-- results from, delays in, or discontinuation of, any of the clinical trials for our drug candidates for the treatment of heart failure or cancer, including the current and proposed clinical trials for CK-1827452 for heart failure and for ispinesib and SB-743921 for cancer, and including delays resulting from slower than expected or suspended patient enrollment or discontinuations resulting from a failure to meet pre-defined clinical end-points; - announcements concerning our strategic alliances with Amgen, GSK or future strategic alliances; - announcements concerning clinical trials; - failure or delays in entering additional drug candidates into clinical trials; - failure or discontinuation of any of our research programs; - issuance of new or changed securities analysts' reports or recommendations; - developments in establishing new strategic alliances; - market conditions in the pharmaceutical, biotechnology and other healthcare related sectors; - actual or anticipated fluctuations in our quarterly financial and operating results; - developments or disputes concerning our intellectual property or other proprietary rights; - introduction of technological innovations or new commercial products by us or our competitors; - issues in manufacturing our drug candidates or drugs; - market acceptance of our drugs; - third-party healthcare coverage and reimbursement policies; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - litigation or public concern about the safety of our drug candidates or drugs; - additions or departures of key personnel; or - volatility in the stock prices of other companies in our industry.
+- results from, delays in, or discontinuation of, any of the clinical trials for our drug candidates for the treatment of heart failure or cancer, including the current and proposed clinical trials for CK-1827452 for heart failure, ispinesib for leukemia, pediatric solid tumors and breast cancer, SB743921 for non-Hodgkin's lymphoma, and GSK-923295 for cancer, and including delays resulting from slower than expected or suspended patient enrollment or discontinuations resulting from a failure to meet pre-defined clinical end-points; - announcements concerning our strategic alliances with Amgen, GSK or future strategic alliances; - announcements concerning clinical trials; - failure or delays in entering additional drug candidates into clinical trials; - failure or discontinuation of any of our research programs; - issuance of new or changed securities analysts' reports or recommendations;

+- developments in establishing new strategic alliances; - market conditions in the pharmaceutical, biotechnology and other healthcare related sectors; - actual or anticipated fluctuations in our quarterly financial and operating results; - developments or disputes concerning our intellectual property or other proprietary rights; - introduction of technological innovations or new commercial products by us or our competitors; - issues in manufacturing our drug candidates or drugs; - market acceptance of our drugs; - third-party healthcare coverage and reimbursement policies; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - litigation or public concern about the safety of our drug candidates or drugs; - additions or departures of key personnel; or - volatility in the stock prices of other companies in our industry.